MarkPinsker/23-Conjecture/README.md

 ## How to run
 ### 1. Download the files in [23-con](https://github.com/MarkPinsker/23-Conjecture) into a windows folder.

 ### 2. Edit Config-readfile.txt file in notepad.
-The following three rows must be present:-
+The first three parameters are mandatory:-

 #### 2.1.
 First square root of n to be calculated.
         Required: Yes